Christian-Me/node-red-contrib-homie-convention/readme.md

 predicted ON | check if you want that the button have this color when set to ON until a new state on the input arrives predicted OFF | check if you want that the button have this color when set to OFF until a new state on the input arrives Tooltip | Tooltip if user hoovers over the element.
 Needs reload of the dashboard to appear.

+button as switch can now be used for boolean `$datatype` values.
+Send `msg.payload`="toggle" to switch current state

 ### chart
 The min and max values received by the homie `$format` attribute can be used to limit the Y-axis range.
 Use the msg.label feature to name the individual curves if you have selected wildcards in the basic configuration tab.